enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 13 - Perspectives on brain  connectivity.md

 What's the important NW our prof focused on?
 	Small world Nw
 ## Small World Network
 What the hell is a SWNW (small world network)
-	What's the diff beween a regular and a randomn network What is p?
+	A network with high Clustering coeff (each node has lots edges), but What's the diff beween a regular and a randomn network What is p?
 		The prob that we find cutted edges
 	How is this p diff in regular and random?